-“National, regional and local polls consistently show that Americans really like the idea of doing business with a cooperative, but so many people still don’t understand what co-ops are,” Bernhardt said.
-“That’s what Cooperative Month is all about: to help attract attention to the many benefits of the producer-, worker- and user-owned business model, and letting people know that cooperatives are all around them.”
+“Polls show that Americans like the idea of doing business with a cooperative, but many people still don’t understand what co-ops are,” said Sarah Crozier, Communication Manager at the National Cooperative Business Association CLUSA International and Co-op Month Committee co-chair.
+“That’s why we observe Co-op Month every October, with the goal of shining the spotlight on the many benefits of the producer-, worker- and user-owned business model, and letting people know that cooperatives are all around them.”

-The same communication efforts that help educate the public can also serve as reminders for co-op members and employees about “the co-op difference.”
+The same communications efforts that help educate the public can also serve as reminders for co-op members and employees about “the co-op difference.”

-Activities can be as a simple as putting up some posters, making classroom visits or hosting a field trip, holding an open house or tour of your co-op, issuing a press release to your local and/or statewide media, holding a charity fund raising event.
+Activities can be as a simple as hanging posters, making classroom visits or hosting a field trip, holding an open house or tour of your co-op, issuing a press release to your local and/or statewide media, or holding a charity fundraising event.

 Here are some key messages to relate in interviews and press releases that have been found to resonate with the media and the public.
 They help achieve the goals of Co-op Month, which are to raise public awareness of cooperatives and celebrate their accomplishments.